 - Sanuvox R+ UV Purification system (do not be fooled into thinking all UV is alike)

 - Trane Perfect Fit 5″ pleated filter system

 - Duct from outside to the return air of your system

 We know that not everyone can afford the perfect system.
 We have given you this information so you can craft a system that is best for you based upon your needs and budget.
-Southern Air of Baton Rouge Heating and Air specializes in assisting customers in deciding on the best air conditioning system for them by providing information and education.
+Southern Air Heating and Cooling Heating and Air specializes in assisting customers in deciding on the best air conditioning system for them by providing information and education.
 We are equally pleased in installing a 14 SEER, contractor grade system or a 20 SEER deluxe system if our customers have the information necessary to make their decision and have chosen the system that best fits their needs.